Loony2392/hacs_axeos_miner/README.md

 ## Usage

-Once the integration is installed and configured, you will be able to see the Axeos Miner sensors in your Home Assistant dashboard.
+Once the integration is installed and configured, you will be able to see the AxeOS Miner sensors in your Home Assistant dashboard.
 You can use these sensors to monitor the performance and health of your mining operations.

 ## Troubleshooting